 Knowing all the pros and cons of a particular service before selecting a vendor is important, but you also need to weigh factors such as ethics, honesty, and transparency when making a purchasing decision.
-We created this page to fact-check several false and misleading claims that have been recently made about our services.
+As mentioned in a letter from our management team, we created this page to fact-check several false and misleading claims that have been recently made about our services.

 CaptionSync™ vs. 3Play Media

 In particular, we need to correct the record about several recent claims made by 3Play Media about our CaptionSync™ service:

 Accuracy: 3Play claims that the accuracy rate of our service is between 93.5% and 95%.
 This is a complete misrepresentation of the facts.
 It appears that 3Play is citing an average performance metric for their own accuracy, and comparing it to a small, specific, incognito “test” that they ran on our service.
 Their test videos consisted of seven highly accented speakers with poor intelligibility, and the submissions did not make use of any of our guidance on how to get the best results.
 In other words, the test was designed to get the lowest possible accuracy rate for AST, and then compare it to a generic average rate for 3Play.
 This is not an apples-to-apples comparison, and is therefore completely misleading.